 As part of planned maintenance or as a result of a problem that cannot be adjusted away, a valve may require a complete overhaul.
-Due to the uncomplicated design of the Apollo flanged ball valves this can easily be accomplished.
+Due to the uncomplicated design of the Apollo flanged ball valves, this can easily be accomplished.

 The first step is to contact your distributor to acquire an appropriate rebuild kit.
 These kits typically contain a complete set of seats, seals, and gaskets.
-If ball or stem damage is suspected, it is wise to order these parts when the seal kit is purchased.
-Most of these items will be in stock on your distributor's shelves.
-To properly order spare parts, you will need the valve model number as shown on the nameplate.
+If seat or ball damage is suspected, it is wise to order a new ball when the seal kit is purchased.
+To properly order spare parts, you will need the valve model number as shown on the permanent nameplate.
+A list of recommended spare parts to hold as maintenance items are shown in Appendix "A".
+This list is generic, as the severity of the service and availability of some exotic alloys can also affect recommended spare parts stocking levels.